5 January 2023 | Admin

 We all know that if you're hurt or injured, applying heat or ice to the area is supposed to help.
 This sounds simple at first, but the reality is that there's a huge amount of confusion surrounding the issue.
 When do you heat an area, and when do you cool it down?
-At Health and Care, we've put together a handy guide to help you know when to enjoy the heat, and when to chill out.
+Here's a handy guide.

 If you've never heard of foam rollers or if you just have no idea why you would want use one, your life is about to be turned upside down.
 Check out our short guide to some of the most popular foam rolling exercises you can do at home, all by yourself.